nikkorn/mistreevous/README.md

 Callbacks can be defined for tree nodes and will be invoked as the node is processed during a tree step.
 Any number of callbacks can be attached to a node as long as there are not multiple callbacks of the same type.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=callbacks)

+Callbacks are perfect for triggering animations, effects, sounds, logging, or side effects without bloating your action functions.

 Optional arguments can be defined for callback functions in the same way as action and condition functions.

 ### Entry